 - Powdered sugar for rolling

-Cream the butter and sugar until light and fluffy in a large mixing bowl with an electric mixer.
+MIX Cream the butter and sugar until light and fluffy in a large mixing bowl with an electric mixer.
 Add the egg, vanilla and molasses and combine well.
-In a separate bowl, stir together the dry ingredients with a fork.
-Mix into the butter mixture until well combined.
+In a separate bowl, stir together the Dry Ingredients with a fork, then mix them into the butter mixture until well combined.
 With a wooden spoon, stir in the chocolate chips.
 Gather the dough together into a ball, cover and refrigerate for at least 2 hours.

 Shop Your Pantry First